Halium/docs/Related-projects.rst

 LuneOS
 ------

-`LuneOS <https://webos-ports.org>`_ is based on Open webOS.
+`LuneOS <https://webos-ports.org>`_ is based on Open webOS and webOS OSE.
 It is provided by the WebOS Ports team.
-The system has it's legacy in projects by LG, HP and Palm.
-There are ongoing conversations about a cooperation with Halium.
+The system has it's legacy in projects by Palm, HP and LG.
+It is a continuation of Palm/HP's webOS that was used in 2009-2011 in various phones and tablets.
+The project is fully open source and can be build completely from scratch.
+LuneOS developers are actively contributing to Halium, even though only the minimal Android image from Halium is being used currently.
+LuneOS actively uses the Yocto Project build system and builds their kernels with GCC provided by Yocto.

 Plasma mobile
 -------------